 The Sex Offender Registry—The New York State Division of Criminal Justice Services (DCJS) maintains a Sex Offender Registry of level 2 and 3 offenders and individuals who are in Immigration and Customs Enforcement (ICE) custody or in prison.

 The Federal Bureau of Investigation (FBI)—Additionally, criminal records can be obtained at a national level by submitting a biometric (fingerprint) based background check.
-This Federal criminal history check can be submitted online or via a written request which is performed by completing a fingerprint card and enclosing a money order or certified check of $18.00 payable to the “Treasury of the United States.”
+This Federal criminal history check can be submitted online or via a written request by completing a fingerprint card and enclosing a money order or certified check of $18.00 payable to the “Treasury of the United States.”

 Written requests are sent to: